Menu Search

 Their shell is so hard it must be boiled or steamed first to be made soft enough to crack.
 The outside of the shell is also toxic, containing urushiol, the same chemical found in poison ivy.
 Once the shell is softened and the urushiol is dissolved, it’s cracked open and the inner skin can be removed.
 Only then are we left with the cashew in its familiar, creamy, nutty form.

-One serving of cashews is 18 nuts (roughly 2 handfuls) and contains approximately 163 calories.
+One serving of cashews is 1 ounce (roughly 18 nuts) and contains approximately 166 calories.
 They are a great source of monounsaturated fat, copper and are cholesterol free.
 And in addition to being a good source of vitamin E and vitamin K, cashews are also rich in magnesium, which helps lower blood pressure and prevent hypertension.

 However, while cashews may mildly improve your mood over time and are undeniably nutritious, they don’t make an adequate replacement for depression medication.